tsackton/taelgar/Worldbuilding/Brainstorming/Geography on Google.md

 - In many ways more cosmopolitan than Sembara; significant local halfling and dwarven communities, and stoneborn are not unheard of.
 Elves still super-rare, and lizardfolk if anything less common than in Sembara.

-#### Ardlas and Lavnoch

-- Basic political organization is the village, with a Speaker

-- Most developed as political units of the highland kingdoms with strong kings and organized central government

-- Strong alliance with dwarves over the last 50-100 years and many dwarves might live in some of the mountain towns.
-Some highlanders also live in dwarven towns in this area.

-- The two kingdoms are sometimes rivals, sometimes allies, but have a clear sense of shared culture.

-- Trade in raw materials important, as is small scale farming and especially sheep/goats

-- Growing less ‘Sembaran’ esp with the dwarven influence

-#### Zovcka

-- Isolationist and wants to be left alone

-- In some of the higher steppes, still speak the old east northlander and a major reserve of worshippers of the old gods

-- A strong cultural tradition of staying out of larger politics and wanting to be left alone. *

-- Low population density

-- Hunting still important in some regions, although hardy grains (i.e. barley or an analog) and wooly mountain goats/sheep are the main food source.

-- Perhaps a strong druidic/fey connection; maybe also stoneborn connection

-#### Breva

--  A small kingdom, and in some ways riven by the most internal tensions.

-- On the borders of the northern highlands (Zovcka), the western highlands (Lavnoch), and the northlands of Sembara.

-- Probably has the least cohesion of any of the highland kingdoms, and a weak king -- perhaps mostly a figurehead.
-Some of the nobles might be more aligned with the north, or the west, or the east and this could be a good place for political intrigue and so on.

-- Perhaps little true cultural cohesion and a lot of challenges being organized.
-The northern landowners who live in the rising slopes of the north plateau are really more aligned with Zovcka; the ones in the west with Lavnoch, and the southern parts with the northlands

-- Might work to have it a little bit smaller than it is on the map, moving up the northlands

-#### Addermarch

-- The most ‘Sembaran’ of the southern marches.
-People mostly Sembaran or mixed Tyrwinghan/Sembaran and culturally firmly in the Sembaran sphere

-- Independent largely due to historical circumstances

-#### Maseau

-- Largely depopulated during the Great War and mostly a result of recent resettlement as well as refugees who fled north from the ~Irebor Alliance~

-- Originally the Sembaran Duchy of Maseau, but it was largely abandoned during the plague years by the sembaran crown.
-But the duke and their family ended up kinda forming a refugee welcoming committee and it became known as a place for the homeless and the lost folks of the Great War.
-Perhaps a key place for the rangers now who have some of that vibe.
-However, the hobgoblin conquests in the 1580s could have impacted to make this place much more militant.
-Maybe now it is a bit like Israel -- highly militarized with a chip on their shoulder about past suffering and how this can’t ever happen to our people again

-#### The Refounded Alliance of Aurbez

-- Founded by two groups -- a core of refugees from the collapse of Insingue who hid out in the hills during the blood years, and developed a bit of a guerilla culture also supported the rangers a fair bit, second a group of folks who settled in Maseau or even the western marches for a bit, but were attracted by the growing rumors of an Insinguen  culture / group

-- These people explicitly call back to Insingue as kinda their founding ideal / lost homeland

-- Welcoming to travelers but very protective of their prerogative to the land, conceptually believe they have a claim to any habitable parts of the plaguelands, fiercely independent

-- Rebuilding not foreign affairs is real goal, but claims to be the heirs of Insignue and claims sovereignty over all the lands south of Maseau and north of Insingue

-- Major settlements are along the Aursen, along the Dunmar Road, in the foothills and valleys of the Douren, and in the high elevations from the source of the Aursen to the source of the Mansance

-#### The March of the Andonne

-- The borderlands in 1750, a mostly empty stretch between the Mansance to the west, the Andonne to the south, Maseau to the north, and the forests of Addermarch to the east

-- A zone of largely independent lords, backed by Sembaran wealth - anyone who can raise some folk and is willing to help staff a castle basically gets a generous stipend and to be a lord

-- Most castles and towns are in the north, along the Dunmar Road, or along the western stretches of the Andonne

-- The Andonne as it flows east gets ash-choked and polluted, and by the time it reaches Lake Aeurlian is it gray-brown and inhospitable to life

 ### Vostok